A global definition of quasinormal modes for Kerr-AdS Black Holes: Kerr--AdS spacetime

 \subsection{Klein--Gordon equation}

 The main object of study is the Klein--Gordon equation

-The mass term $\nu^2 - 9/4$ is written to emphasize the importance of the parameter $\nu$, which is required to be strictly positive; thus $\nu$ could be referred to as the effective mass.
-By choosing an extension $\mathcal{M}$ of $\mathcal{M}_+$ according to Section \ref{subsect:extension}, the Klein--Gordon equations \eqref{eq:kleingordon} continues to make sense on $\mathcal{M}$.
+The mass term is written as $\nu^2 - 9/4$ to emphasize the importance of the parameter $\nu$, which is required to be strictly positive.
+By choosing an extension $\mathcal{M}_\delta$ of $\mathcal{M}_0$ according to Section \ref{subsect:extension}, the Klein--Gordon equation \eqref{eq:kleingordon} continues to make sense on $\mathcal{M}_\delta$.

 Since this paper is ultimately concerned with quasinormal modes (which solve the homogeneous equation \eqref{eq:kleingordon}), it is more convenient to work with the operator $P(\lambda)$ given by